Maurice Benitez: Ordained ministry

 Benitez enrolled at the University of the South in 1955 to study for the priesthood, and earned a Bachelor of Divinity in 1958.
 He was also awarded an honorary Doctor of Divinity in 1973 by the same university.
 He was ordained deacon in 1958 and priest in 1959 in the Diocese of Florida.
 He served as Priest-in-Charge of St James' Church in Lake City, Florida, between 1958 and 1961, when he was appointed canon resident at St John's Cathedral in Jacksonville, Florida.
 In 1962, he became rector of Grace Church in Ocala, Florida, where he remained until 1968 after becoming rector of Christ Church in San Antonio, Texas.
 Between 1974 and 1980 he was rector of the Church of St John the Divine in Houston, Texas.

 Bishop

-On June 13, 1980, Benitez was elected on the eight ballot as Bishop of Texas during a day-long session of the diocesan council held in Christ Church Cathedral.
-He was consecrated bishop on September 13, 1980, in the Albert Thomas Convention Center by Presiding Bishop John Allin.
-During his episcopacy seven new Hispanic congregations, and the El Buen Samaritano Mission in Austin were established.
+On June 13, 1980, Benitez was elected on the eighth ballot as Bishop of Texas during a day-long session of the diocesan council held in Christ Church Cathedral.
+He was consecrated bishop on September 13, 1980, in the Albert Thomas Convention Center with Presiding Bishop John Allin as chief consecrator.
+During his episcopacy seven new Hispanic congregations and the El Buen Samaritano Mission in Austin were established.
 He was also instrumental in founding the Episcopal High School in Bellaire, Texas.
 His views were diverse.
-He was in favour of the ordination of women to the priesthood and racial integration but remained conservative in his Biblical views.
-He was a member of the Irenaeus Fellowship, which tried to counteract the liberal direction the Episcopal church was taking in the 1980s.
+He was in favor of the ordination of women to the priesthood and racial integration but remained conservative in his Biblical views.
+He was a member of the Irenaeus Fellowship, which tried to counteract the liberal direction the Episcopal Church was taking in the 1980s.
 He retired in 1995 and moved to Austin, Texas.
 He died on February 27, 2014, in Austin, Texas.